 SECTION 3.
 DIRECTORS' INSPECTION RIGHTS

-Every director shall have the right at any reasonable time to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation and shall have such other rights to inspect the books, records and properties of this corporation as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law, provided that such right shall first require notification of the chairperson of the Board of Directors in writing of the desire to do so.
-If, in the opinion of the chair, such a request is unwarranted or unreasonable, a simple majority of the Board of Directors may authorize in writing such inspection.
+Every director shall have the right at any reasonable time to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation and shall have such other rights to inspect the books, records and properties of this corporation as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law, provided that such right shall first require notification of the Chair of the Board of Directors in writing of the desire to do so.
+If, in the opinion of the Chair, such a request is unwarranted or unreasonable, a simple majority of the Board of Directors may authorize in writing such inspection.